 Subtract 3 points if you can’t stand seeing poverty in film

-Subtract 7 points if you’re Starbucks, Sara Lee, Proctor & Gamble, Kraft, or Nestle (All of them declined to being interviewed in Black Gold)
+Subtract 7 points if you’re Starbucks, Sara Lee, Proctor & Gamble, Kraft, or Nestle (All of them declined to be interviewed in Black Gold)

 -Tadesse Meskela and his efforts with the Oromia co-op

 -Rugged cinematography that adds to the film’s atmosphere

 -Well-researched issues on the coffee industry and the farmers

 -Some poverty scenes go overboard